michael8php/dotfiles/README.md

 All you need to do is:

-1- change API Key and API Base URL. to authenticate with twillio you need the account SID and an auth token.
+1- to authenticate with Infobip you need to change API Key and API Base URL. to authenticate with twillio you need the account SID and an auth token.

 2- change from: "daveh".